alleyinteractive/action-test-node/README.md

 ### `cache-dependency-path`

-- Specify the path to the dependency file to use for caching.
+- Specify the path to the dependency file to use for caching; note that this path is relative to the `working-directory`.
 - Accepts a string.
 - Defaults to `package-lock.json`.